songhanjian/CCA-CNN/README.md

 3.isKeepProposal : is the result of proposal network need to be retained 3.isKeepLoc : is the result of localization network need to be retained

+the model of proposal network is on ./models/:
+SCNN_uniform16_binary_iter_30000 is model for 4-class network
+SCNN_uniform16_binary_bgaciton_iter_50000 is model for 2-class network

 the output of main method is seg_swin which is same defined as S-CNN(https://github.com/zhengshou/scnn)